 As part of the road design for future rapid transit operations, buses will be travelling east and west on King Street between Wellington Street and Lyle Street.

-Red paint, signs and other pavement markings are being installed to help drivers differentiate the new bus-only lanes.
+Red paint, signs and other pavement markings serve as a visual cue to help drivers recognize bus-only lanes.

 Before rapid transit operations begin in London, LTC local buses will be utilizing the newly installed bus-only lanes downtown and into Old East Village for existing routes that serve passengers through these areas.